-Additionally, as a result of this refunding the Authority has recognized a deferred amount on the refunding in the amount of \$1,158,663 (see Note 5).
+Additionally, as a result of this refunding the Authority recognized a deferred amount on the refunding in the amount of \$1,158,663.
 This amount represents the difference between the reacquisition price relative to the Series 1994 bonds outstanding (including the 102% call premium) and the net carrying amount of the Series 1994 bonds (including the unamortized discount and debt issuance costs).
-The unamortized deferred amount on the refunding is reported in the accompanying statement of net assets as a deduction from the outstanding revenue bonds payable as of June 30, 2005 (see Note 5).
+The unamortized deferred amount on the refunding is reported in the accompanying statement of net assets as a deduction from the outstanding revenue bonds payable as of June 30, 2006 and 2005.